App version: 0.1.0

 Compare Business Acquisition Loan Options

 Skipping the bootstrap phase and diving right into running an existing company is an attractive option for many entrepreneurs.
 A business acquisition loan makes this possible, whether you’re extending your existing company’s footprint, purchasing a franchise, or simply starting off your entrepreneurial career with a company that’s already gotten off the ground.
-Shop around and compare loan options to find acquisition financing that best suits your needs.
+If you’re looking for a business acquisition loan, Lantern by SoFi can help.
+With just one application, you’ll receive an offer from one of our top lenders, all with no obligation to you.

 Frequently Asked Questions